 Employers coordinate with their agency's assigned program AAG to determine if any of their contracted employees qualify for PSLF.
-After confirming with their program AAG that their agency has qualifying contractors, the PSLF Contact should promptly inform OFM's Policy and Performance Analyst at pslf@ofm.wa.gov.
+After confirming with their program AAG that their agency has qualifying contractors, the PSLF Contact should promptly email OFM at pslf@ofm.wa.gov.
 The PSLF Contact should also begin sending qualifying contractors PSLF eligibility letters at the same cadence as required for regular employees.